youtube/rcat/README.md

 RCAT is a platform agnostic protocol that allows a first-party to prevent an embedded third party from learning a user's first party identity while retaining the ability to detect engagement fraud.
-RCATs are not a User Agent API change and address a use case that remains unsolved by User Agents.
-This section contrasts RCATs against existing and related User Agent features.
+RCATs do not require a user agent API change and address a use case that remains unsolved by user agents.
+This section contrasts RCATs against existing and related user agent features.

 ### Trust Tokens